 A&AA is often the first line of contact when consumers experience a food allergic reaction or report labelling inconsistencies.
 With their assistance, we are able to refer callers to the appropriate government agencies i.e. Food Standards Australia New Zealand, state Health Departments, local Environmental Health Officers.
 These agencies assist with product investigation and instigate a consumer level or trade level recall if required.

 A&AA has Help Sheets and a flow chart to assist individuals with reporting an allergic reaction after a food product is consumed.
-If you have an allergic reaction to a suspect food please follow instructions on the NEW Report a reaction FLOW CHART ( Report a reaction FLOW CHART579.32 KB) to help you report a reaction and get a food or a facility investigated by the health department.
+If you have an allergic reaction to a suspect food please follow instructions on the NEW Report a Reaction Flow Chart to help you report a reaction and get a food or a facility investigated by the health department.
 Remember: If you don’t disclose your allergy when eating out there is not a lot you can do if you are given food containing the allergen.
 ALWAYS disclose your food allergy when eating out.

 Tell us about your products and manufacturing processes and keep the consumer informed